Nano (footballer, born 1984)

-Mariano González Maroto (born 27 October 1984), commonly known as Nano, is a Spanish professional footballer who plays as a left-back or midfielder for Lincoln Red Imps in the Gibraltar National League.
+Mariano González Maroto (born 27 October 1984), commonly known as Nano, is a Spanish professional footballer who plays as a left-back or midfielder for Gibraltar National League club Lincoln Red Imps.

 Club career

 Spain

 Born in Málaga, Andalusia, Nano spent the vast majority of his first six years as a senior in the lower leagues and amateur football, representing UD Fuengirola Los Boliches, UD Marbella, FC Barcelona Atlètic, Córdoba CF, UE Lleida and FC Cartagena.
 The exception to this occurred during the 2005–06 season, when he totalled only 198 minutes in the Segunda División for Gimnàstic de Tarragona to help them to promote to La Liga.

 Nano returned to the second division in the 2009–10 campaign, being relatively played by Cádiz CF but suffering relegation.
 He scored his first goal as a professional on 4 October 2009, in a 1–0 away win against Albacete Balompié.

 After two years back in division three, with Real Oviedo, Nano returned to the second tier by signing for SD Ponferradina.
 He only missed one game in 42 in his only season, adding two goals to help the club avoid relegation one year after promoting.